jonnypaes/Pontual/docs/terms/en-US/privacy-policy.md

 Effective Date: November 5, 2023

-"O Pontual" "[https://opontual.app](https://opontual.app)" operates the website / mobile application "The Punctual."
+["Pontual"](https://github.com/jonnypaes/Pontual) operates the website / mobile application "The Punctual."

 ### Collection and Use of Information